hadley/adv-r/First-class-functions.md

 ## Higher-order functions

 The power of closures is tightly connected to another important class of functions: higher-order functions (HOFs), also known as functionals.
 HOFs are functions that take a function as an argument.
-Higher-order functionals of use to R programmers fall into three main camps: data structure manipulation, mathematical tools and statistical tools.
+Higher-order functionals of use to R programmers fall into two main camps: data structure manipulation and mathematical tools.
 In this section we will explore some of their properties and uses.

 ### Data structure manipulation